 Challenges

-Welcome to Module 9 which will cover everything you need to know about revenue and profit!
+Welcome to Module 9 which will cover everything you need to know about challenges!
 If you are just joining us, we recommend you start by completing Module 1: How to Write an Application 101, Module 2: Value Proposition, Module 3: Customers, Module 4: Target Market & Market Size, Module 5: Business Model; Module 6: Goal Setting, Module 7: Revenue & Profit, and Module 8: Capital

 Overview